chrismsimpson/NeuMK2/README.md

 ## No GC/Classes

 Everything is a struct, with possible 'alignment'.
-You may align to a primitive type (e.g. Int32, Int64 etc.) or an interface (interfaces are denoted with an I).
+You may align to a primitive type (e.g. Int32, Int64 etc.) or an interface (I prefix denotes an interface).
 Interface alignment or implicit alignment (i.e. not specifying anything) means the system will auto align your type [ABI implications?].